 The church was originally sponsored by First and Delaware Church and began with 82 members, two elders, four deacons and one full-time minister.
 This church was the first congregation in Irving to have both black and white members at that time.

-Harold Fite was the first minister, followed by Dick Powell, Webb Fry, Flavil Yeakly, Jr., Russell Bankes, Wess Whitt, Jim Williams, Fayne Bass, J.L.
-Johnson, David Tappe, Kyle Kiser, Dan Flournoy, and Don Hatch.
+Harold Fite was the first minister, followed by Dick Powell, Webb Fry, Flavil Yeakly Jr., Russell Bankes, Wess Whitt, Jim Williams, Fayne Bass, J.L.
+Johnson, David Tappe, Kyle Kiser, Dan Flournoy, Don Hatch, Randy Reagan and our current minister is Doug Post.
 These ministers were assisted by a number of Christian brethren who served as counselors, youth ministers, and educational directors.
-Randy Reagan is currently our minister.

 Belt Line Road has assisted eight young men at the Preston Road School of Preaching: Bernard McGrath, Danny Lightfoot, Hack Coop, Robert Dodson, Mark Milburn, Bill Taplin, Mark Petterson, and Paul Martin.
 Robert Dodson and Danny Lightfoot were from this congregation.
 Most of these men are now preaching.
-From the Brown Trail School of Preaching, we have assisted Jerry Monholland, Willie Gley, Roddy Covington, Jimmy Young, John Lewis, Bill Burk, Joe Carrizales, Jody Durham, Stuart Tullis, James Haynes, Frank Botello, Wilfredo Alvarenga, Larry Evans, Josh Turner, Aaron Balderas, Douglas Alvarenga, Daniel Page, Matthew Bailey, Terry Laurence & Roy Conner, Mike Batot.
-At this time, we support Garrett English at the Southwest School of Bible Studies in Austin Tx.
-We also support Joseph Harris, Nathan Boyd and William Garcia at Brown Trail School of Preaching.
+From the Brown Trail School of Preaching, we have assisted Jerry Monholland, Willie Gley, Roddy Covington, Jimmy Young, John Lewis, Bill Burk, Joe Carrizales, Jody Durham, Stuart Tullis, James Haynes, Frank Botello, Wilfredo Alvarenga, Larry Evans, Josh Turner, Aaron Balderas, Douglas Alvarenga, Daniel Page, Matthew Bailey, Terry Laurence, Roy Conner, Joseph Harris, Nathan Boyd, William Garcia, Victor Luna & Jose Espinoza.
+From Memphis School of Preaching we supported Josh Walker.
+We have also supported Mike Batot and Garrett English at the Southwest School of Bible Studies in Austin Tx.
+We are currently supporting Jose Mata at Brown Trail School of Preaching.

 Brother Leamon Crouch and Fred Hann served as the first elders of this congregation.
 Belt Line now has a dedicated group of experienced elders and deacons assisting in specific areas of work here.